Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 This is true when you compare the average speed on a Shared server with a website on either VPS, dedicated, or cloud servers.

-One of the most significant advantages of Shared Hosting is it’s cheap and very affordable.
+One of the most significant advantages of Shared Hosting is its cheap and very affordable.

 Being on a Shared Hosting server also means every website on the same server shares the operational cost.